a1ip/Warr1611.github.io/index.md

 Visiting a church for the first time can be awkward.
 What door do I go into?
 What time does it start?
 What is there for my kids?
 These and other questions always surface.
 When you visit Blessed Hope Baptist Church, you will find a friendly welcome from down-to-earth Christians who love the Lord and their church family.
 There will always be someone to assist you with any questions or concerns.
 Here are a few answers to your questions and what you might expect on your first visit.

-### What is the Sunday Morning schedule?
+### What is the Sunday schedule?
-#### 10:00 AM
+#### 9:30 AM
+The worship service starts with congregational singing and prayer.
+These are followed by the preaching which lasts around 30-45 minutes.
+This service ends at 10:30 AM.

+#### 5:00 PM
 This is Sunday school hour.
 It is most often a verse by verse study through a book of the Bible or a topical study.
-This lasts until about 10:50 AM.
+This lasts until about 5:50 PM.

-#### 11:00 AM
+#### 6:00 PM
-The worship service starts with congregational singing and prayer.
-These are followed by the preaching which lasts around 30-45 minutes.
-Most services end around 12:00 - 12:30 PM.
+Our evening service starts promptly at 6:00 PM and lasts for one hour.

 ### Is there a nursery?
-We do not have a nursery, but we do have facilities that mothers can use should they need to.
+We do have a nursery during services.

 ### Do you have other services?
-We have evening and morning services on Sundays.
-Our evening services on Sundays start at 5:00 PM.
+We also have Wednesday night services starting at 7:00 PM.

 # Directions - Where